alexisvte/3r-m2/README.md

 ## Documentation

-We have a `shiny` application that we call with:
+We have a `shiny` application that we call by typing:

 ```shell
 shiny run --reload app.py